ovomiquel/lekkerleren/README.md

 # lekkerleren
 Website ALA

-Yusa is scrummaster.
+Miquel is scrummaster

-Miquel is sfeermaster
+Bart is lelijk